Learn more about Lewis River Academy from two of its students:

 - Students are on-time in the program, achieving monthly goals

-- Students have weekly conversations with their teachers about their learning
+- Students have weekly conversations, or contact, with their teachers about their learning

-Families with a good routine of working every school day, staying on time in their learning programs, and staying in communication with teachers weekly are successful each month with LRA..
+Families with a good routine of working every school day, staying on time in their learning programs, and staying in communication with teachers weekly are successful each month.

 How much parent/guardian involvement is required?

-- Younger and less-independent students need active parent participation: leading them through lessons, discussing, helping them work.
-Plan for 4 hours per day (~1 hour per subject)
+- Younger and less-independent students need active parent participation: leading them through lessons, discussing, helping them understand,practice and master work and concepts.
+Plan for 5 hours per day (1 hour per subject; ELA can be longer).

 How do LRA teachers help?

-As a new family, you will have a regular, weekly phone/video appointment with your LRA teacher to discuss the week's work and answer questions.
+New families will have regular, weekly in-person or virtual appointments with your LRA teacher to discuss the week's work and answer questions.
 For urgent questions about material, email your teacher during school hours.

-I'm concerned that my student has gaps in their learning from last year or generally.
+I'm concerned that my student has gaps in their learning.

-If you have any concerns about your learner, or if they've been in intervention or assisted courses in the past, let us know.
-At the beginning of the year, LRA students take the i-Ready diagnostic online.
-This help us tailor curriculum and learning plans to fill in gaps.
+At the beginning of the year, all LRA students will take the i-Ready Math and Reading diagnostic online.
+This will help us tailor curriculum and learning plans to fill in gaps.

 My student likes a challenge/works above grade level.
 Will this be challenging enough for them?

 Yes!
-We match curriculum to students' ability levels.
+We match coursework to students' ability levels.
 They are always welcome to work ahead.
-For advanced placement, we use test data and teacher recommendations to make sure students have an appropriate challenge.

 My student has an IEP/504 Plan/Special Needs.
 Can LRA address those?

 In some cases, LRA is a great fit since it's individualized.
-Be sure to note your student's supports and needs on your application and Jake Hall (our principal) will discuss your options with you.
+Be sure to note your student's supports and needs on your application and Jake Hall (our principal) will discuss your options with you upon admission.

 We're interested!
 What do we do next?